7 Home Insurance Tips for the First-Time Home Buyer

 Homeowners insurance provides 2 types of coverage: property damage coverage and liability protection:

-- Liability coverage pays for lawsuits against you if you’re sued because someone is injured in your home, such as if s/he is bitten by your dog or fall down your stairs.
+o Liability coverage pays for lawsuits against you if you’re sued because someone is injured in your home, such as if s/he is bitten by your dog or falls down your stairs.

-You want to have property damage for the structure itself, and also for its contents.
+You want to have property damage for the structure itself as well contents.
 After all, you probably can’t afford to replace every piece of furniture in your home if they are lost in a fire or robbery.

 When you buy your property damage coverage, you may also have a choice between market value coverage or replacement coverage.